-There is a high degree of uncertainty of future funding for the Council with Government financing reviews being delayed along with the unknown consequences of the Covid19 pandemic.
-It is therefore not possible to establish with any certainty whether any assets might become impaired, the value of any increase in debt arrears or, whether services will need to be re-engineered to meet ongoing inreased or reduced demand.
+- There is a high degree of uncertainty of future funding for the Council with Government financing reviews being delayed along with the unknown future consequences of the Covid19 pandemic.
+It is therefore not possible to establish with any certainty whether any assets might become impaired, the value of any increase in debt arrears or, whether services will need to be re-engineered to meet ongoing inreased or reduced demand. - 2.
+The Council received significant amounts of funding for distribution or for use to support the Covid19 lockdown and recovery.
+The terms of such grants meant that some could be considered service or general funding with wider judgement required on whether the Council was acting as agent or principle.